pytools4dart/pytools4dart/README.md

 ###### Optical property management

-Optical properties are added through the addopt method of the simulation object.
+Optical properties are added through the add_optical_property method of the simulation object.
 This function takes as input a list of strings containing the following ordered information: